 CREATE MODEL

-The CREATE MODEL statement is used to create a machine learning model with specific options.
+statement is used to create a large language model with specific options.
 The statement includes various options that define the type of model, provider, model, prompt, and additional settings.

 Syntax